Reading Time: 9 minutes 30 seconds

 By pushing lifting so much your female clients may mistakenly think you want them to ditch cardio and focus on weights only.
 Make sure you aim for a good balance, especially when starting out with weights.
 As trainers know, there is a place for both cardio and strength training.

 For women, especially those trying to lose weight, cardio is a big draw.
-Their fitness monitors tell them they're losing a lot of calories doing it, and they can feel it too—cardio makes you sweat and breathe hard and feels like you're really doing something.
+Their fitness monitors tell them they're losing a lot of calories doing it, and they can feel it too—cardio makes you sweat and breathe hard and feel like you're really doing something.

 But as we know, cardio is not the magic bullet for weight loss.
-Yes, it burns calories while it's happening, but as soon as the cool down is done and the heart rate is back to normal, so is metabolism and calorie burning.
+Yes, it burns calories while it's happening, but as soon as the cooldown is done and the heart rate is back to normal, so is metabolism and calorie burning.
 With heavy lifting, on the other hand, the body continues to burn more calories than normal for hours, up to 24 hours, after the training session.

-Another myth that could be added to the list is that you need to get into some semblance of decent shape before beginning weight lifting.
+Another myth that could be added to the list is that you need to get into some semblance of decent shape before beginning lifting.
 This activity is highly scalable, which means that anyone at any fitness level can get started.
-As a trainer you are the guide who will start clients out at their current level and help them build up to heavier weights and more technical lifts.
+As a trainer, you are the guide who will start clients out at their current level and help them build up to heavier weights and more technical lifts.

 More than anything else, women need guidance and that push to get started in heavy lifting.
 To start lifting with no prior experience is overwhelming for anyone, but especially for a woman who rarely, if ever, sees someone who looks like her in the weight section.

 You're ready now to answer all the questions and address the doubts your women clients have about lifting.
-Armed with all the benefits of heavy lifting and the information to bust the myths you can get them started on a weight lifting journey they won't regret.
+Armed with all the benefits of heavy lifting and the information to bust the myths you can get them started on a weightlifting journey they won't regret.

 If you want to learn more about serious bodybuilding and coaching, check out the ISSA's comprehensive course for Bodybuilding Specialists.